WalletScrutiny/WalletScrutinyCom/_android/com.wallet.korvio.md

 Its website strives to describe their service more:

 > KORVIO can Issue millions of assets on a blockchain, which all tracked and verified at the network level.
 Perform safe multi-asset and multi-party atomic exchange transactions.
-The purpose of multichains is to enable the decentralized aggregation, ordering, time stamping and archiving of any type of information, including structured data, correspondence or documentation.

 We then took a look at the [Korvio Terms and Conditions](https://korvio.io/TermsCondition.html)